-In this article, you will learn how distinctly different marketing automation and social CRM for B2B vs B2C in China can be, from obvious factors like the number of leads and deal sizes to less known ones like engagement purposes and methods.
+In this article, you will learn how distinctly different Marketing Automation and Social CRM for WeChat for B2B vs B2C in China can be, from obvious factors like the number of leads and deal sizes to less known ones like engagement purposes and methods.

 First, the biggest difference of all between B2B and B2C businesses is the number of leads they have, as well as the size of each deal.

 For B2C, the customers' needs tend to revolve around a single individual or small group of people.
 For example, a single shirt, a pair of shoes, or a griller for the family.
 They are rather straightforward and simple to satisfy.
 This means the costs of B2C products and services are much lower and there is a much bigger demand for them.

 Therefore, B2C businesses have a significantly higher volume of leads that need support at a time.

 Here, Marketing Automation and Social CRM (sCRM) tools for WeChat can come into play to streamline the collecting, tracking, and processing of massive quantities of data.

 In addition, sCRM for B2C companies also needs to have deeper functionality for automating contact management of these tens of thousands of individuals.
 This includes developing a holistic tagging strategy and pushing personalized messages and content to embark them onto a well-aligned user journey based on their behaviors and drive them to conversion.

 On the other hand, due to the complex nature of their business model, B2B companies have a much smaller number of leads that they need to handle at a time, but with much larger returns.